Frankentext: Stitching random text fragments into long-form narratives: Experimental setup

 \subsection{Automatic evaluation}

-We develop a suite of intrinsic evaluation metrics to assess our generations based on three key dimensions: writing quality (coherence), adherence to instructions (relevance, word count, copy rate), and detectability (AI text detector results).
+We use intrinsic evaluation metrics to assess our generations based on \textsc{instruction adherence} (word count, copy rate, and relevance), \textsc{writing quality} (coherence, distinct, utility, and surprise), and \textsc{detectability} (AI text detector results).

-\paragraph{Coherence:} We report the percentage of coherent \frankentext.
-Specifically, we use GPT-4.1 to provide a binary judgment (True/False) on whether the text contains any coherence issues that, if left unaddressed, would significantly affect a reader's ability to understand \cite{booookscore, chiang-lee-2023-large}.
-Examples of such coherence issues include inconsistencies in plot or events, characters, spatial relationships, themes, and surface-level details (\autoref{prompt:coherence}).